 Toledo’s stone island has been cut by the Tagus out of hard granite rock.
 The skies with their bruised El Greco clouds sweep out across the meseta plain.
 The Imperial City, capital of the Visigoths, was home to the remarkable St Ildefonso, later the Arab taifa court, a School of Translators, synagogues and was invaded by the monastic orders.
 It is a warren of streets, where tolerance and the Inquisition faced-off in an uneasy, sometimes violent, confrontation that sits right at the heart of the Spanish character and it’s rich, Quixotic diversity.
 Masterpieces like El Greco’s Burial of the Count de Orgaz are seen in situ and gloriously on our own.
 There are few luxuries in life that beat it, except perhaps, as Quixote would tease Sancho Panza, a ‘pickled partridge’ married with a deep rich caldo of blood-red wine, followed by the sweetest marzipan heart – rolled out by a nun.

 Fly at c.
 9.15am from London Heathrow to Madrid (Iberia Airlines).
-Begin at the Archaeological Museum, good on ancient Iberian civilization and Roman Spain.
-Dinner takes the form of a tapas walk.
+Begin at the Archaeological Museum, good on ancient Iberian civilisation and Roman Spain.
 First of four nights in Madrid.

 Madrid.
 The monastery of las Descalzas Reales (Barefoot Carmelites) was the former palace of Charles I and Isabel of Portugal, a complex rich in masterpieces including a series of Rubens tapestries.
 Continue to the Royal Academy of Fine Arts, home to works by Goya, Zurbarán, Ribera and Murillo.
 In the afternoon our first visit to the Prado Museum concentrates on the Spanish school.